kucharze/ZEKCardgames/README.md

 - Online play

 This project looks to recreate that project using React and the Mern stack.
+I hope to redo all features present in the original project.

 Verious different card games are featured here: